Paul de Rapin: Early life and education

-The son of Jacques de Rapin, an avocat at Castres (Tarn); his mother Jeanne was the sister of Paul Pellisson, official historian to Louis XIV.
+The son of Jacques de Rapin, an avocat at Castres, Languedoc; his mother Jeanne was the sister of Paul Pellisson, official historian to Louis XIV.
 He was educated at the Academy of Saumur, a Protestant academic institution.

 Career

 In 1679, he became an advocate, but he never practised law.
 Soon after, he joined the army.
 The revocation of the Edict of Nantes in 1685, and the death of his father led him to move to England with his brother.
 Inclined to a military career, but unable to find work, he went on to the Dutch Republic where he enlisted in a company of French army cadets at Utrecht, commanded by his cousin, Daniel de Rapin.
-Rapin met the 15-years-old Jean de Bodt and seven-year old Jean de Collas also Huguenots.
+Rapin met the 15-years-old Jean de Bodt and seven-year old Jean de Collas, also Huguenots.
 They accompanied William III to England in 1688 (Glorious Revolution); Collas became a page of the queen Mary II of England.